OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:5

-> From the Shilonites: Asaiah the firstborn and his sons.
+> From the descendants of Shiloh: Asaiah the firstborn and his sons.

 ---